Francis-Gurr/HEX-Game/README.md

 ---

 ## jar File
-To simply play the game a .jar and .bat file can be found in the jar HEX-Game/jar directory.
+To simply play the game a .jar and .bat file can be found in [HEX-Game/jar](https://github.com/Francis-Gurr/HEX-Game/tree/master/jar).

 ## THE HEX BOARD GAME:
 - A Strategy game played on a board of any size